vimfn/get-spotify-refresh-token/README.md

 4. You will see a new file named `.cache` in the project directory.
 This file contains your refresh token (also an access token with expiration time).

 Congratulations!
-You have successfully stored your Spotify refresh token using Spotipy.
+You have successfully stored your Spotify refresh token.
 Now you can use this token to access the Spotify API on behalf of the authenticated user.

 Please note that it's important to keep the .env file containing your credentials and the .cache file secure and not share them with others.